yansh985/Main-Flow-Internship/README.md

 # Data Science Internship with Python

 Welcome to my repository for the Data Science Internship!
-This repository will contain all the tasks I completed during my internship, showcasing my learning and development in the field of data science using Python.
+This repository will contain all the tasks I've completed during my internship with implementation and other resources I've used like datasets, showcasing my learning and development in the field of data science using Python.

 ## Note
 1. For task 2 I've used "Data_Cleaning_and_Preprocessing.xlsx"